Busulfan Concentrate Injection

-Adverse reaction information is primarily derived from the clinical study (N=61) of Busulfan Injection and the data obtained for high-dose oral busulfan conditioning in the setting of randomized, controlled trials identified through a literature review.
+Adverse reaction information is primarily derived from the clinical study (N=61) of busulfan and the data obtained for high-dose oral busulfan conditioning in the setting of randomized, controlled trials identified through a literature review.

-In the Busulfan Injection allogeneic stem cell transplantation clinical trial, all patients were treated with Busulfan Injection 0.8 mg per kg as a two-hour infusion every six hours for 16 doses over four days, combined with cyclophosphamide 60 mg per kg x2 days.
-Ninety-three percent (93%) of evaluable patients receiving this dose of Busulfan Injection maintained an AUC less than 1,500 μM•min for dose 9, which has generally been considered the level that minimizes the risk of HVOD.
+In the busulfan injection allogeneic stem cell transplantation clinical trial, all patients were treated with busulfan 0.8 mg per kg as a two-hour infusion every six hours for 16 doses over four days, combined with cyclophosphamide 60 mg per kg x2 days.
+Ninety-three percent (93%) of evaluable patients receiving this dose of busulfan maintained an AUC less than 1,500 μM•min for dose 9, which has generally been considered the level that minimizes the risk of HVOD.

 |Non-Hematological Adverse Reactions1||Percent Incidence|

 |Inflammation at Injection Site||25|